 Buitrago de Lozoya is a classic in the articles about beautiful towns to visit in the Community of Madrid, and no wonder: this year National Geographic has awarded it the distinction of the third most beautiful town in Spain.

 At Christmas, in addition to the fact that it tends to snow more frequently than in the capital, the town turns to its living nativity scene.
-This year marks the 34th anniversary of this Festival of Regional Tourist Interest, which can be seen on December 14 and 15.
-If you do not get tickets to see it, because they tend to sell out quickly, its medieval wall and castle surrounded by the Lozoya River are worth the trip.
-And there are more proposals for the holidays.
+This year marks the 35th anniversary of this Festival of Regional Tourist Interest, which can be seen on December 20 and 21.
+If you do not get tickets to see it, because they tend to sell out quickly, its medieval wall and castle surrounded by the Lozoya River are worth the trip there.

-The pilgrimage to Sanse is related, as in the case of Buitrago, with the nativity scenes, but this time because of its condition of Monumental Nativity Sc ene.
+The pilgrimage to Sanse is related, as in the case of Buitrago, with the nativity scenes, but this time because it is a Monumental Nativity Sc ene.
 It has more than 120 square meters and the Association of Nativity Scenes of San Sebastián de los Reyes has made it one of the most prestigious assemblies in Spain.
 The visit is completely free and you can take advantage of the trip to enjoy some of the other activities of its Christmas program.

 Bonus tracks